 We now turn to the proof of Theorem \ref{thm:smallerstabs}, which will be spread over Subsections \ref{subsec:chopping}--\ref{subsec:T'}.
-Let $G\acts T$ be a splitting as in the theorem, and suppose that it does not have one-ended halfspaces.
+Let $G\acts T$ be a splitting as in the theorem, so a splitting with minimal action and finitely generated edge stabilizers, and with $G$ one-ended and finitely generated.
+And we assume that the splitting has some halfspace with more than one end.
 Let $p:X\to T$ be a tree of spaces associated to $G\acts T$ (Definition \ref{defn:treeofspaces}).

 Define a \emph{halfspace cut} to be a pair $(\h,C)$ where $\h\in\cH(X)$ and $C$ is a cut in $\h$.
 As in Definition \ref{defn:cut}, let $\delta C$ denote the set of edges in $\h$ with one vertex in $C$ and one vertex in $V\h-C$.
-As the splitting $G\acts T$ does not have one-ended halfspaces, there exists a halfspace $\h\in\cH(X)$ that is not one-ended, and there exists $C\subseteq V\h$ such that $(\h,C)$ is a halfspace cut.
+We are assuming that there exists a halfspace $\h\in\cH(X)$ with more than one end, so there exists $C\subseteq V\h$ such that $(\h,C)$ is a halfspace cut.

 \begin{lemma} If $(\h,C)$ is a halfspace cut, then $C\cap V\hh$ and $V\hh-C$ are both unbounded, and $\delta C$ contains at least one edge in $\hh$. \end{lemma} \begin{proof} Suppose $C\cap V\hh$ is bounded (argument similar for $V\hh-C$).
 The wall $\hh$ is unbounded by Lemma \ref{lem:hdeep}, so $V\hh-C$ is unbounded.
 Let $\delta^+$ be the union of $\delta C$ and all edges in $X$ that are incident to vertices in $C\cap V\hh$.
 Any path in $X$ that starts in $C$ and leaves $\h$ must cross over $\hh$, and any path in $\h$ that starts in $C$ and reaches $V\h-C$ must cross over $\delta C$.
 Hence $\delta^+$ is a finite set of edges that separates $C$ from $V\h-C$ in $X$, contradicting one-endedness of $X$ (note that $C$ and $V\h-C$ are both unbounded).